-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange Act require that the Company provide our stockholders with the opportunity to approve, on an advisory, nonbinding basis, the compensation of our NEOs as disclosed in this proxy statement in accordance with the rules of the SEC.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange Act require that the Company provide our stockholders with the opportunity to approve, on an advisory, nonbinding basis, the compensation of our named executive officers, or NEOs, as disclosed in this proxy statement in accordance with the rules of the SEC.

 As described in detail in the "Compensation Discussion and Analysis," the Compensation Committee seeks to closely align the interests of our NEOs with the interests of the Company's stockholders.
 The Company's executive compensation program is designed to drive Company performance, ensure our compensation practices support growth for stockholders, and attract, retain and motivate the top executive talent necessary for the Company's success.
 The compensation framework designed by the Company emphasizes a pay for performance model, a focus on long-term growth and diversified performance metrics.
-The Compensation Committee believes that our compensation framework effectively aligns pay with individual and Company performance as further described beginning on page 33 under the heading "Aligning Compensation with Company Performance."
-In addition, as described on page 35 under the heading "Fiscal 2017 Pay Mix," the compensation framework places a significant majority of the Executive Chairman's, CEO's, CFO's and General Counsel's total direct compensation "atrisk" and dependent upon performance, with a significant portion of total direct compensation tied to the Company's long-term results and future stock price performance.
-The Company has also implemented a number of executive compensation practices, as described on page 32, which the
+The Compensation Committee believes that our compensation framework effectively aligns pay with individual and Company performance as further described beginning on page 31 under the heading "Aligning Compensation with Company Performance."
+In addition, as described on page 31 under the heading "Total Direct Compensation," the compensation framework places a significant majority of the Executive Chairman's, CEO's, CFO's and General Counsel's total direct compensation "at risk" and dependent upon performance, with a significant portion of total direct compensation tied to the Company's long-term results and future stock price performance.
+The Company has also implemented a number of executive compensation practices, as described on page 33, which the